Ansible Pilot

 The following parameters are useful in order to Expand a Virtual Disk in VMware vSphere Virtual Machine using the module vmware_guest_disk.
 First of all, we need to establish the connection with VMware vSphere or VMware vCenter using a plethora self-explicative parameters: hostname, username, password, datacenter, and validate_certs.
 Once the connection is successfully established you could specify the desired disk configuration, in this expansion, a disk is connected to a virtual machine.
 The mandatory parameters are only datacenter and unit_number.
 The datacenter parameter specifies which datacenter name the virtual machine belongs to, for resources allocations.
 The disk must be connected to a SCSI controller inside the virtual machine, so you should specify all the small details like scsi_controller, unit_number, and scsi_type.
 You might be interested in deep-diving into some performance analysis to properly adjust these parameters.
 You could specify the disk size via various parameters according to the needed size unit: kb, MB, GB, TB, etc. One most important parameter is the disk_mode, default to persistent mode, other options are independent_persistent and independent_nonpersistent.

 How to Expand a Virtual Disk in VMware vSphere Virtual Machine with Ansible.
 I’m going to show you how to expand the size of an additional disk connected to a Virtual Machine named “myvm” using Ansible Playbook.
 The disk is connected to a SCSI controller number 1 and has unit number 1.
-The beginning of the demo has a size of 1 GB and we would like to expand it to 2 GB.
+The beginning of the Playbook has a size of 1 GB and we would like to expand it to 2 GB.

 code